shapeintheglass/gnosia-customizer/README.md

 3. Unzip `gnosia_customizer.zip` into the plugins folder.
 This should add two dlls into plugins/, as well as a folder called `gnosia_customizer` that will contain all of the custom assets.
 4. Run the game.
 You can confirm if the customizer is working if Gina's sprites have been replaced with Akane from Zero Escape.

+To make changes, simply modify the assets in the plugins/gnosia_customizer folder and restart the game.
+You may want to make a backup of your save file before making major modifications, in case something goes wrong with loading the new assets.

 ## 🎨 Customizations

 Here's a quick guide on how to use each of the customizations that the tool can offer.

 ### Character sprites

-There are 14 folders in the `gnosia_customizer` assets folder, each of which correspond to one character.
+There are 14 folders in the `gnosia_customizer` assets folder, each of which corresponds to one character.
 This is the character that each folder corresponds to:

 | ID | Name  |
 |----|-------|